MuHamza98/Neural_Implicit_3D_Reconstruction/README.md

 4. In order to preprocess this raw dataset please select from the functions available and add them to the preprocessing parameters in the run_pipeline code.
 5. In order to add new models please place the new model architecture in the file Model_Architectures/Model.py.
 Then make sure to specify the model name in the run_pipiline parameters class.

-6. For libraries dependencies please check out the .yaml file